What is Notes Payable?

 Notes Payable on a Balance Sheet

 Notes payable appear as liabilities on a balance sheet.
 Additionally, they are classified as current liabilities when the amounts are due within a year.
-However, when the amounts are not due within one year, notes payable are classified as long-term liabilities.
+When a note’s maturity is more than one year in the future, it is classified with long-term liabilities.

 An example of different accounts on a balance sheet:

-Notice how notes payable can be short-term and/or long-term in nature.
+Notice how notes payable can be short-term or long-term in nature.

 John borrows $100,000 from Michelle on January 1, 2017.
 John signs the note and agrees to pay Michelle $100,000 six months later (January 1 through June 30).
 Additionally, John also agrees to pay Michelle a 15% interest rate every 2 months.